eitangueron/DJavascript/README.md

 djs is my first hackathon project.
 It was an intense and enjoyable 36 hours hackathon done in a group of 3.

-The app requests access to your computers camara and detects users motion in boxs desplayed on the screen - each box outputs a different sound - and in that way you can create your own track!
+The app requests access to your computers camara and detects users motion in boxes displayed on the screen - each box outputs a different sound - and in that way you can create your own track!
 Kids loveeeee it haha.

 Demo: https://djavascript.herokuapp.com/